 Image courtesy of Best of Off Road

 Useful, adrenaline-inducing and fun.
 If your dad’s the proud owner of a 4×4 which has been restricted to the city, is yet to be mud-splattered and has never been bundu-bashing then he’ll appreciate this off road course which hones extreme driving skills.
 A driver’s license and at least 6 months driving experience is required.
 It’ll cover safety, hill descents and ascents, rocks, double gradient and mud/water followed by a light lunch.
-The course is held at Inchanga, Durban.
-There are set dates per month, find out more and book here.
+The course is held at Inchanga, Durban and there are set dates per month.

 Battlefield tours of Rorke’s Drift and Isandlwana

 Isandlwana Monument courtesy of SA Venues